-component Description Redundant disk array controller (RDAC) multipath driver RDAC is a fibre-channel I/O path failover driver that is installed on host computers.
+Component Description Redundant disk array controller (RDAC) multipath driver RDAC is a fibre-channel I/O path failover driver that is installed on host computers.
 Usually, a pair of active controllers is located in a storage subsystem enclosure.
 Each logical drive in the storage subsystem is assigned to a controller.
-The controller is connected to the fibre-chann I/O path between the logical drive and the host computer through the fibre-channel network.
-When a component in the fibre-channel I/O path, such as cable or the controller itself, fails, the RDAC multipath driver transfers ownership of the logical drives that are assigned to that controller to the other controller in the pair RDAC requires that the non-failover version of the Fibre Channel Host Bus Adapter is installed in the host server.
-I addition, the storage server controller must be set to non-ADT mode.
-Note: The RDAC driver is not available for Novell Netwar operating systems.
+The controller is connected to the fibre-channe I/O path between the logical drive and the host computer through the fibre-channel network.
+When a component in the fibre-channel I/O path, such as a cable or the controller itself, fails, the RDAC multipath driver transfers ownership of the logical drives that are assigned to that controller to the other controller in the pair.
+RDAC requires that the non-failover version of the Fibre Channel Host Bus Adapter is installed in the host server.
+In addition, the storage server controller must be set to non-ADT mode.
+Note: The RDAC driver is not available for Hewlett Packard HP-UX and Novell Netware operating systems.
 In the Novell Netware environment, the Novell native failover driver is used in place of RDAC.
-Some operating systems have built-in fibre-channel I/O path failover drivers and do not require this multipath drive
+Some operating systems, such as HP-UX or VMWARE ESX, have built-in fibre-channel I/O path failover drivers and do not require this multipath driver.
+Also, some operating systems support VERITAS [®] Dynamic Multi-pathing (DMP), which you can choose to use instead of RDAC.